-It used to be in Wethersfield that you could pay for just about anything with the famous flat, red onions.
+In the past, you could pay for just about anything in Wethersfield with the famous flat, red onions.
 Onions were even used as medicine.
-In the beloved children’s book The Witch of Blackbird Pond, which is set in Wethersfield, the heroine’s life is saved by a poultice made from onions.
+In the beloved children’s book The Witch of Blackbird Pond, set in Wethersfield, a poultice made from onions saves the heroine’s life.

 Onions built Wethersfield, and for many years the Connecticut Valley town was called ‘Oniontown.’
-The valley’s deep, rich soil was ideal for agriculture, and early on the Wethersfield Red Onion was developed.
+The valley’s deep, rich soil was ideal for agriculture, and early on farmers developed the Wethersfield Red Onion.
 At the height of the onion trade, Wethersfielders exported a million to a million-and-a-half five-pound onion ropes, called skeins, annually to the South and the West Indies.
 They were said to be popular from New York to Bermuda.

 From early on, young women were largely responsible for growing and harvesting the onions.
 The onion maidens ‘’who weeded and wept” were said to be the best cooks in the region.
 They were also said to be frivolous things who dirtied their fingers for silk dresses.
 That bit of slander was later discounted as a vengeful rumor spread by a Loyalist who was driven out of town.
 Not only was there little, if any, silk in pre-Revolutionary Wethersfield, the onion maidens actually bought tobacco and snuff with their earnings.

 Wethersfield was always a little different than its Puritan neighbors.
 Perhaps that has to do with it founder, John Oldham.
-He was kicked out of Plymouth for pulling a knife on Miles Standish.
+Plymouth kicked him out for pulling a knife on Myles Standish.
 A bit of a wild man, he nearly drowned and promised God he’d mend his ways if he survived.
 By 1633, he settled down enough to found Wethersfield, the first town along the Connecticut River.

 The Wethersfield settlers were more interested in commercial opportunity than religion.
 “They were more playful than polite,” wrote A. K. Roche in The Onion Maidens, speaking of the Wethersfielders, “and more robust than religious, which was most unusual at that time.
 As a result, their customs were quite different from those of the people in other towns.”